Bruce Martin’s retirement leaves one less doctor for Carolina golf courses

 Turf became his primary field of research after studies showed golf’s economic value to the state of South Carolina and Clemson applied for research grants from the state for turf.
 The requests were denied multiple times before the program was finally funded and Martin persuaded Clemson to limit his work to turf.
 “Clemson knew the turf industry wanted more attention from it,” Martin said.
 “Golf courses were being built right and left down here in the ’80s.”

-For several reasons, the Grand Strand is an area that is particularly difficult to maintain healthy grass.
+For several reasons, the Grand Strand is an area where it’s particularly difficult to maintain healthy grass.
 Its climate falls in a transition area for warm- and cool-weather grasses, which creates stress on both at different times of the year.

 The coastal soil is sandy, which allows for drainage but also washes away soil nutrients such as nitrogen, potassium, calcium and phosphorus that are crucial for grass growth.
 “You have to spoon-feed them with those nutrients, and that’s a real art and a science,” Martin said.
 “Superintendents mostly have it figured out I think, but it still makes it a challenge.”